berkes/drupalyuibasetheme/README.txt

 tpl files and modular stylesheets.

 For online help see the Genesis documentation: http://drupal.org/node/323404

 ## CREATE A NEW SUBTHEME
-   To create your sub-theme first make a copy of the ~/genesis_SUBTHEME/ directory and rename every instance of "SUBTHEME" to your theme name.
+   To create your subtheme first make a copy of the ~/genesis_SUBTHEME/ directory.

    The best place to save your new sub-theme is ~/sites/all/themes/

    The new subtheme does not have to be inside the /genesis/ diretory, as this is optional in Drupal 6.

-## The New Sub-theme Folder ~/genesis_SUBTHEME folder
-   Change "SUBTHEME" to your theme name e.g. /genesis_mytheme
+1. The New Sub-theme Folder ~/genesis_SUBTHEME folder Change "SUBTHEME" to your theme name e.g. /genesis_mytheme

-## The .info File ~/genesis_SUBTHEME/genesis_SUBTHEME.info
+2. The .info File ~/genesis_SUBTHEME/genesis_SUBTHEME.info
    Change "SUBTHEME" to your theme name e.g genesis_mytheme.info Inside the .info file change:
     1) the theme name
     2) the description

-## The CSS file ~/genesis_SUBTHEME/genesis_SUBTHEME.css
-   Change "SUBTHEME" to your theme name e.g genesis_mytheme.css.
-This is the main CSS file for your theme and the one you will add the majority of your modifictions to.

 ## LAYOUT - How to Change the Layout: